- 1. What is the super tax refund?

-- You or your employer has to make a concessional contribution during the 2012/2013 year.
-If you’re employed, that will automatically include your employers Superannuation Guarantee contributions.
-If you negotiate a salary sacrifice arrangement, then those contributions may also be eligible for the LISC, although note that those salary sacrifice contributions are counted back into your adjusted taxable income.
+- You or your employer makes a concessional contribution during the financial year.
+If you’re employed, that will automatically include your employer’s Superannuation Guarantee If you negotiate a salary sacrifice arrangement, then those contributions may also be eligible for the LISC, although note that those salary sacrifice contributions are counted back when working out your adjusted taxable income.

 - If you lodge an income tax return, the ATO will use the information in your tax return to calculate your adjusted taxable income.

 - If you don’t have to lodge a tax return, you still don’t have to do much.
 The ATO will work out your adjusted taxable income, and hence your eligibility, from other sources.

 - The ATO has published more details on the process of eligibility and payment on the ATO website (click on this link).

 - Can you give me an example of how the LISC works?

 The ATO has provided one example on how the LISC will work.
 The ATO extract is set out below:

 Julie earns $36,000 a year as a child care assistant.
 In the 2012-13 financial year, Julie’s employer makes a super guarantee contribution of $3,240 into her super fund.
 Julie lodges an income tax return which includes tax deductions of $1,000, resulting in an adjusted taxable income of $35,000 ($36,000 – $1,000).
 The table below shows how Julie worked out whether she was eligible for a LISC.